NStackpole/Data_Structures/ReadMe.md

 3.The code should be good to build and run.

+The following links may also be useful:

-for codeblocks you can consult this link: http://wiki.codeblocks.org/index.php/Creating_a_new_project It has a section called Adding a pre-existing file that can help.
+* For codeblocks you can consult this link: http://wiki.codeblocks.org/index.php/Creating_a_new_project.
+It has a section called Adding a pre-existing file that can help.

-If using visual studio you can consult this link: https://msdn.microsoft.com/en-us/library/754c3hy7.aspx
+* If using visual studio you can consult this link: https://msdn.microsoft.com/en-us/library/754c3hy7.aspx

 If you are having any issues, contact me at nts23@zips.uakron.edu